John Vernou Bouvier III: Later life and death

 In the spring of 1957, Bouvier was diagnosed with terminal liver cancer.
-He checked into Lenox Hill Hospital on July 27, 1957 to undergo chemotherapy.
-On August 1, he fell into a coma.
-He died two days later, on August 3, aged 66.
-His funeral, which was arranged by his daughters Jacqueline and Lee, was held at St. Patrick's Cathedral in Manhattan after which his body was buried in the Bouvier family plot at Most Holy Trinity Catholic Cemetery in East Hampton, New York.
+He checked into Lenox Hill Hospital on July 27, 1957, to undergo chemotherapy.
+Five days later, Bouvier fell into a coma.
+He died on August 3 at age 66.
+Bouvier's funeral, which was arranged by his daughters, Jacqueline and Lee, was held at St. Patrick's Cathedral in Manhattan after which his body was buried in the Bouvier family plot at Most Holy Trinity Catholic Cemetery in East Hampton, New York.

 In popular culture

 Bouvier is thought to be the "Wall Street Jack" mentioned in the lyrics of "Forty Second Street", from the musical 42nd Street.

-He was portrayed by Rod Taylor in the TV film biography Jacqueline Bouvier Kennedy in 1981.
+Bouvier was portrayed by Rod Taylor in the TV film biography Jacqueline Bouvier Kennedy in 1981.

+Bouvier was portrayed by William Devane in the 1991 American television miniseries A Woman Named Jackie.